10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Hemminki Johan – CC BY 4.0

 The Dipsas clan is the other major snail-eating clan of South and Central America, containing over 30 members, all harmless to human beings.
 The Vermiculate snail-eater (Dipsas vermiculata) resides in the Eucadorian Amazon, east of the Andes, and measures 60-70cm.
-This species never attacks humans, preferring to release a foul smell or triangulate its head to mimic a viper.
-They lack offensive weapons, yet are plentiful in eastern Ecuador, and are clearly effective at surviving in the competitive rainforest world.

 In a parched arid plain or somebody’s backgarden, this snake would stand out instantly.
-But when you’re in a rainforest where every lifeform glows with neon fluorescence and practically resembles an alien life form, funky colours are exactly what you need to blend in.
+But in a teeming rainforest where every lifeform glows with neon fluorescence and practically resembles an alien life form, funky colours are exactly what you need to blend in.
 Vermiculate snail-eaters also appear in northern Peru, and have been found at altitudes from 210–1690 metres.

 4 Butterfly viper